google/closure-templates/documentation/reference/calls.md

 ### Calling a template in a different file

-All of the above examples demonstrate calling a template in the same file, hence the partial template name (beginning with a dot) used in the `call` command text.
+All of the above examples demonstrate calling a template in the same file.
+To call a template in a different file, you must

-To call a template in a different file, you must [import the template](file-declarations.md#import), and then you can call it using the usual syntax:
+[import the template](file-declarations.md#import), and then you can call it using the usual syntax: